BriteSnow/j8ql/README.md

   }

   // Updating is as trivial, and can even return the whole Object
-  // Note: where clause name can have a convenient ",_OPERATOR_" UpdateQuery<Integer> updateTo21stCentury = Query.update(User.class).columns("since").values(2000);
+  // Note: where clause name can have a convenient ";_OPERATOR_" UpdateQuery<Integer> updateTo21stCentury = Query.update(User.class).columns("since").values(2000);
   int numOfUpdatedUsers = runner.exec(updateTo21stCentury.where("since;<",2000));
   assertEquals(1,numOfUpdatedUsers);